-The 1st Summer School on Human Computer Confluence will take place at the Campus of the Università Cattolica del Sacro Cuore di Milano, Largo Gemelli 1, Milan, Italy.
+The 1st Summer School on Human Computer Confluence took place at the Campus of the Università Cattolica del Sacro Cuore di Milano, Largo Gemelli 1, Milan, Italy.

 Located in the city center of Milan, the UCSC campus is within walking distance of many of Milan's historical, cultural, and religious sites: the Duomo, Santa Maria delle Grazie (Leonardo da Vinci's Last Supper), Castello Sforzesco, and many more.
 Additionally, public transportation (bus, tram, metro, train) is easily accessible in the surrounding areas for travel to more remote locations within the city.